athuls99/Ciphers/README.md

 Playfair cipher is still incomplete.
 Encryption is complete.
 Decryption we shall finish tommorrow.
-Refer to this vedio to understand playfair cipher.
+Refer to this video to understand playfair cipher.
 Other places have different implementation So it is advisable to follow this only https://www.youtube.com/watch?v=quKhvu2tPy8&t=43s